-Following the retirement of Mr PMS Barron on 30 June 2012 and the appointment of Mr HJ Morgan and Mr AG Scott with effect from 21 May 2012 the Board comprises five Directors, all of whom are non-executive.
-On 30 June 2012 Mr RRJ Burns became Chairman.
+The Board comprises five Directors, all of whom are nonexecutive.
 The Chairman is responsible for organising the business of the Board, ensuring its effectiveness and setting its agenda.
 The executive responsibility for investment management has been delegated to the Company's Managers and Secretaries, Baillie Gifford & Co, and, in the context of a Board comprising only non-executive Directors, there is no chief executive officer.
 The Senior Independent Director is Mr MCN Scott.

 The Directors believe that the Board has a balance of skills and experience that enables it to provide effective strategic leadership and proper governance of the Company.
-Information about the Directors, including their relevant experience, can be found on page 6.
+Information about the Directors, including their relevant experience, can be found on pages 6 and 7.